ishanaudichya/ishanaudichya/README.md

 <h2> About Audichya⚡:</h2>

-I'm a UnderGraduate Student living in Vellore, TamilNadu.
+I'm a UnderGraduate Student studying in Vellore, TamilNadu.
 Outside Tech, I love to read, enjoy music and explore nature outdoors.
 If you are around, drop an email and let's catch-up over Coffee!